fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Using docker-compose

-In the previous section we created express-server and knew that it runs in port 3000, and ran it with _docker build -t express-server . && docker run -p 3000:3000 express-server_.
+In the previous section, we created express-server and knew that it runs in port 3000, and ran it with _docker build -t express-server . && docker run -p 3000:3000 express-server_.
 This already looks like something you would need to put into a script to remember.
-Fortunately docker offers us a better solution.
+Fortunately, Docker offers us a better solution.

-Docker-compose is another amazing tool, which can help us manage containers.
-We are going to start using docker-compose as we learn more about containers as it will help us save some time with the configuration.
+Docker-compose is another fantastic tool, which can help us manage containers.
+Let's start using docker-compose as we learn more about containers as it will help us save some time with the configuration.

 Install the docker-compose tool from this link: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/).